isle-project/graphmaker/lib/spec/readme_template.md

 down, with the root at the top and DAGs to be displayed left-to-right with the earliest nodes (with no predecessors) at the left.
 The `orientation` option can be set to `top` (top down), `bottom` (bottom up), `left` (left-to-right), or `right` (right-to-left) as desired.
-This option is ignored for general graphs.
+For general graphs, this option is used only in the initial positioning of the nodes in the order defined.

 GraphMaker is not limited to simple graphs.
 You can define multiple edges between two nodes, which will have distinct names and properties.
 You can also define edges from a node to itself (self-loops).